 Colors: Model X stock color is Black and Model Y stock color is White.
 Also, many custom color options.

 Weight: 52.6 pounds.
 45.6 pounds with the 7.0 pound battery removed.

 Price: Starts at $1,499 (includes tax & shipping) with many customization and accessory options.

 Accessory Options: Front basket, rear rack & basket, leather saddlebags, Woody’s wood fenders & chain guard, suspension seat post, surfboard carrier, trailers, and more.

-Stay tuned for part 2 of the Electric Bike Company Model X review with info on the ride characteristics, the range test, pros, cons, and overall thoughts!
+Now checkout part 2 of the Electric Bike Company Model X review with info on the ride characteristics, the range test, pros, cons, and overall thoughts!